Tuva'a Clifton

-Tuva'a Clifton (born 29 June 1997) is a Samoan canoeist.
-He competed in the men's K-1 1000 metres event at the 2020 Summer Olympics.
+Tuva'a Clifton (born 29 June 1997) is a canoeist.
+Born in New Zealand, he represents Samoa internationally.
+He competed in the men's K-1 1000 metres event, K-1 200 metres event and K-2 1000 metres event at the 2020 Summer Olympics.
 He made the team via the quota place for Samoa after achieving a time within the limit in a qualification heat.

-Clifton's family comes from Samoa and New Zealand, with Clifton spending his early life in New Zealand.
+Clifton's family comes from New Zealand, Samoa and the Falkland Islands, with him spending his early life in New Zealand.
 Before becoming a kayaker, Clifton was a lifesaver at Muriwai Beach in New Zealand.
 Clifton has two sisters, with one of them taking part in a national kayaking programme in New Zealand.

+Radio Host at 95bfm

+As well as canoeing, Clifton is currently a radio host at the Auckland alternative radio station 95bFM.
+He runs a weekly show every Wednesday 10am-12pm.